Analytical description of the survival probability of coherent states in regular regimes: Survival probability in two-degree-of-freedom models

-In Fig.~\ref{fig:SPin2}, expression (\ref{Eq:SPwithInt}) is compared with the numerical result for the survival probability of the coherent state from Fig.~\ref{fig:dis} (f), showing excellent agreement from $t=0$ to the decay time $t_D^{(1)}$.
-This state has two main sub-sequences, whose adjusted parameters are given in Table~\ref{parameters}.
-Notice that the frequency of the revivals is larger than in Fig.~\ref{fig:SPdicke} and Fig.~\ref{fig:SPin1}.
-As discussed at the beginning of the present section, this can be qualitatively understood because the coherent state from Fig.~\ref{fig:dis} (f) is located in a region of the phase space corresponding to wide and fast pseudospin excitations, in contrast with the states in Fig.~\ref{fig:dis} (a) and Fig.~\ref{fig:dis} (b), which are dominated by the slow bosonic mode.
+In figure~\ref{fig:SPin2}~(a), expression (\ref{Eq:SPwithInt}) is compared with the numerical results for the survival probability of the coherent state from figure~\ref{fig:dis} (f), showing excellent agreement from $t=0$ up to the decay time $t_D^{(1)}$.
+This state has two main sub-sequences, whose adjusted parameters are given in table~\ref{parameters}.
+Notice that the frequency of the revivals is larger than in figure~\ref{fig:SPdicke} and figure~\ref{fig:SPin1}.
+As discussed in \ref{Sec:StatesDicke}, this can be qualitatively understood because the coherent state from figure~\ref{fig:dis} (f) is located in a region of the phase space corresponding to wide and fast pseudospin excitations, in contrast with the states of figures \ref{fig:SPdicke} and \ref{fig:SPin1}, which are dominated by the slow bosonic mode.

-On the other hand, the coefficients $e_2^{(i)}$ of the state in Fig.~\ref{fig:dis} (f) are also larger than for the states in Figs.~\ref{fig:dis} (a) and (b).
-This yields a decay time for the survival probability in Fig.~\ref{fig:SPin2} that is one order of magnitude smaller than those in Fig.~\ref{fig:SPdicke} and Fig.~\ref{fig:SPin1}, so fewer revivals are seen before $t_D^{(1)}$.
+On the other hand, the anharmonicities $e_2^{(i)}$ of the state of figure~\ref{fig:SPin2}~(a) are also larger than for the states of figures \ref{fig:SPdicke} and \ref{fig:SPin1} .
+This yields a decay time for the survival probability in figure~\ref{fig:SPin2}~(a) that is one order of magnitude smaller , so fewer revivals are seen before $t_D^{(1)}$.

-Also in contrast with Fig.~\ref{fig:SPin1} is the almost lack of modulation of the fast oscillations in Fig.~\ref{fig:SPin2}.
-This happens, because the effect of the interference term is less pronounced than for the coherent state in Fig.~\ref{fig:dis} (b).
-The inset of Fig.~\ref{fig:SPin2} shows separate curves for $SP^{(1)}(t)$, $SP^{(2)}(t)$, and $SP_I^{(12)}(t)$ and confirms that the contribution from $SP_I^{(12)}(t)$ is small.
+Also in contrast with figure~\ref{fig:SPin1} is the almost lack of modulation of the fast oscillations in figure~\ref{fig:SPin2}~(a).
+This happens, because the effect of the interference term is less pronounced, as can be confirmed in the inset of figure~\ref{fig:SPin2}~(a), which shows separate curves for $SP^{(1)}(t)$, $SP^{(2)}(t)$, and $SP_I^{(12)}(t)$.